darshil1995/BlinkitAnalysis/README.md

 # Blinkit Sales Analysis

 ## Overview
 This project aims to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
-Using Python for data processing and Power BI for visualization, we uncover key insights and optimization opportunities through various KPIs and interactive charts.
+Using Python for data processing and visualization, we uncover key insights and optimization opportunities through various KPIs and interactive charts.

 ## Business Requirements
 The analysis focuses on:
 - Understanding total sales, average sales per transaction, item diversity, and customer ratings.
 - Examining key influencing factors like fat content, item type, outlet characteristics, and geographical distribution.
-- Creating actionable insights using Power BI visualizations.
+- Creating actionable insights using Charts for visualizations.

 ## KPIs Implemented
 1. **Total Sales** – Overall revenue generated from all items sold.